We provide a healthy balance of structure and choice for your child.

 Every day has ample opportunities for sports.
 The options are diverse, fun, and international, ranging from tennis, softball, basketball, and soccer to cricket and rugby as well as Capture the Flag and British Bull Dog.
 We get many questions about competition level- we are not a competitive sports camp.
 Many kids come here BECAUSE of that.

 All campers learn outdoor living skills.
 After all, it’s camp!
 Youngsters learn about safety, how to handle and navigate a canoe, portage, and how to pack for a trip.
 Other skills include first aid, fire-building and use of stoves, compass and maps, tents and shelters, and camp maintenance.
-We believe to be the best in the United States at this.
-We have counselors from NOLS (National Outdoor Leadership School), and Outward Bound.
-If you are a kid who wants to go tripping and challenge yourself, this is the place to go.
+If you are a kid who wants to go tripping and challenge yourself, you found the right camp.
+This is our thing and we are proud of it.

-Our two lovely lakes are the heart of the camps.
-No gasoline-powered watercraft are allowed, keeping our waters pure and unsullied.
+Lake Te-jec-na & Kan-ac-to are the heart of the camps.
+No gasoline-powered watercrafts are allowed, keeping our waters pure and unsullied.
 Waterfront activities include swimming, diving, water polo, fishing, kayaking, canoeing, rowing, sailing, and wind-surfing.
 All activities are supervised by highly skilled and responsible staff with years of waterfront experience.
 Lessons are tailored to individual needs and competencies, to ensure safety and measured progress.

 This increasingly popular activity accommodates every level of rider.
 With 500 miles of trails adjoining our property, campers can enjoy easy peddling on flat land or gear-pounding on ascents.
 And our in-house repair shop maintains bicycles and helmets in top condition to meet rigorous safety standards.